dgleba/472dkrcollection/waitfor2/README.md

 Notice w1 waits for w2.

-Start a new terminal and start w2 using the next command..
+Start a new terminal and start w2 using the next command below.
+You can see that w1 moves to waiting for w3 one second after w2 starts.

 ```
 make up2
 ```

-Start w3 in another terminal and notice everything is now started.
+Start w3 in another terminal and notice everything is now started one second after w3 starts.

 ```
 make up3
 ```

+If w2 or w3 do not start, an error occurs after 299 seconds due to the timeout in the line:  `./wait-for-it.sh w2:80 -t 299 `

 You can visit the webpages at `ip:port` in your browser.
 I was using `192.168.88.60:14221`